Ben Wiles

-Benjamin Jack Wiles (born 17 April 1999) is an English professional footballer who plays for club Huddersfield Town.
-A versatile player, Wiles can be deployed as a left-back, box-to-box midfielder, attacking midfielder or right winger.
+Benjamin Jack Wiles (born 17 April 1999) is an English professional footballer who plays as a midfielder for club Milton Keynes Dons.

 Early life

-Wiles was born in Rotherham, South Yorkshire and attended Kilnhurst Primary School.
+Wiles was born in Rawmarsh, Rotherham, South Yorkshire and attended Kilnhurst Primary School and later Rawmarsh Community School.

 Club career

 Rotherham United

 Wiles began his career at Rotherham United, progressing through the club's youth academy before signing a one-year professional contract on 1 June 2017.
 He joined Northern Premier League Division One South club Frickley Athletic on 10 August 2017 on a one-month youth loan, where he made five appearances.
 Upon returning, he made his first-team debut for Rotherham on 3 October in a 2–1 loss at home to Chesterfield in the EFL Trophy.

 Wiles scored his first professional goal on 31 August 2019 in the League One game against Tranmere Rovers.

 Huddersfield Town

 On 25 August 2023, Wiles signed for fellow EFL Championship side Huddersfield Town for a "significant" undisclosed fee, on a three-year deal.